St. Barachiel Old Catholic Church, Richmond VA

 right now we’re virtual — but Could we become something more?

-Father Mitch’s dream is that someday there will be sufficient interest and funding to support a larger, public building.
-There isn’t nearly enough interest yet, and at present the Chapel Fund contains a paltry $2,700 (as of April 2023).
+Father Mitch’s dream is that someday there will be sufficient interest and funding to support a larger, public building to house the charity.
+There isn’t nearly enough interest yet, and at present the building fund contains a paltry $4,023 (as of Oct 2025).
 “But with God all things are possible.”
 (Matthew 19:26)

 Who is St. Barachiel?

-St. Barachiel is an Archangel recognized in the Orthodox tradition.
 Barachiel is Hebrew for “Blessings of God.”
-Old Catholics style themselves as “Orthodox but not Eastern, Catholic but not Roman” and as such there is a great deal more freedom and variety in the saints they recognize.
-St. Barachiel was instrumental in Father Mitch’s conversion, and he is writing a book about St. Barachiel that he hopes will be released in 2024.
+St. Barachiel is an Archangel recognized in Orthodox traditions.
+Old Catholics style themselves as “Orthodox but not Eastern, Catholic but not Roman.”
+There is a great deal more freedom and variety in the saints we recognize.
+St. Barachiel was instrumental in Father Mitch’s conversion.

 What and Who are the Archangels?